Jaskowicz1/Factorio-Discord-Relay/README.md

 # Factorio-Discord-Relay
-Factorio-Discord-Relay (FDR) is a .jar  which allows you to connect your server to discord (via discord bot) and relay information from Factorio to Discord.
+Factorio-Discord-Relay (FDR) is a .jar (NOT a mod) which allows you to connect your Factorio server to discord (via discord bot) and relay information from Factorio to Discord.

 ---